Liam Kapeikis: 2020–21 season

-2021–22 season
+2021–22 season: Senior international debut

 Kapeikis started the season at the Skating Club of Boston's Cranberry Cup, where he finished fifth place at the junior level.

 In January 2022, he finished seventh at the U.S. national championships, placing eighth in the short program and sixth in the free skate.
 After attending the US junior camp, he was named to the US team for the 2022 World Junior Championships.
 At the 2022 World Junior Championships, Kapeikis placed fourth in the short program with a clean skate but placed twelfth in the free skate with several jump errors.
 As a result, he dropped to eighth place overall.

 Making his senior international debut, he took the bronze medal at the Egna Spring Trophy in April.

-2022–23 season
+2022–23 season: Grand Prix and Four Continents debut

 After winning gold at the Philadelphia Summer International, Kapeikis made his Challenger debut at the 2022 CS Nebelhorn Trophy, finishing eighth.
 Kapeikis then went on to make his senior Grand Prix debut at 2022 Skate America, where he placed seventh after finishing eighth in both the short program and free skate segments.
 He subsequently won the gold medal at the 2022 CS Ice Challenge.

 At the 2023 U.S. Championships, Kapeikis placed fourth in the short program and tenth in the free skate, finishing the event in sixth place overall.

 Selected to compete at the 2023 Four Continents Championships in Colorado Springs, Colorado, Kapeikis finished fourteenth after placing thirteenth in the short program and fourteenth in the free skate.